enisdenjo/graphql-ws/PROTOCOL.md

 The response to the `Ping` message.
 Must be sent as soon as the `Ping` message is received.

 The `Pong` message can be sent at any time within the established socket.
-Meaning, the `Pong` message may be sent unsolicited as an unidirectional heartbeat.
+Furthermore, the `Pong` message may even be sent unsolicited as an unidirectional heartbeat.

 ```typescript
 interface PongMessage {